Gabriel-Volpini/Butterworth/README.md

 # Butterworth Filter Implementation

-Welcome to the **Butterworth Filter Implementation** repository!
 This project documents the result of my journey of developing a Butterworth filter to process sensor data, a challenge that significantly pushed me beyond my comfort zone.
 Leveraging my Python programming skills and my background in electronics from my technician degree, I navigated the complexities of signal processing to achieve this implementation.

 ## Introduction